$\mathrm{SO}(3)$-homogeneous decomposition of the flag scheme of $\mathrm{SL}_3$ over $\mathbb{Z}\left[1/2\right]$

-The existence of the real form of $A_\fb(0)$ was proved algebraically in \cite{MR3770183} Theorem 7.3.
+The existence of the real form of $A_\fb(0)$ was proved algebraically in \cite[Theorem 7.3]{MR3770183}.

 The main purpose of this paper is to construct $\bZ\left[1/2\right]$-forms of the remaining $\SO(3,\bC)$-orbits explicitly.
-Philosophically, this result says that all irreducible admissible representations of $\SL_3(\bR)$ (with regular infinitesimal character) are controlled by real algebro-geometric objects (cf.\ \cite{hayashijanuszewski} Definition 3.5.1, Corollary 4.2.2]{hayashijanuszewski}).
+Philosophically, this result says that all irreducible admissible representations of $\SL_3(\bR)$ (with regular infinitesimal character) are controlled by real algebro-geometric objects (cf.\ \cite[Definition 3.5.1, Corollary 4.2.2]{hayashijanuszewski}).
 We will even control representations over $\bZ[1/2]$ at the level of orbits.
 As a consequence of our direct computational approach, we find that the $\bZ[1/2]$-forms of the orbits are represented by affine schemes except the closed one.
 This fact makes the study of the global section modules of the direct and proper direct image twisted D-modules (cf.~\cite[Appendix A]{hayashifil}).

-\subsection{Second perspective: combinatorics of orbit decomposition}
+\subsection{Second Perspective: Combinatorics of Orbit Decomposition}

 Traditional problems in the theory of combinatorics of orbit decomposition are summarized as follows: \begin{prob} Let $k$ be a commutative ring, and $X$ be a $k$-scheme, equipped with an action of a group scheme $K$ over $k$.
 Classify the $K(F)$-orbits in $X(F)$ for a field $F$ over $k$. \end{prob}